microsoft/vscode/extensions/json-language-features/server/README.md

 ## Try

-The JSON language server is shipped with [Visual Studio Code](https://code.visualstudio.com/) as part of the built-in VSCode extension `json-language-support`.
+The JSON language server is shipped with [Visual Studio Code](https://code.visualstudio.com/) as part of the built-in VSCode extension `json-language-features`.
 The server is started when the first JSON file is opened.
 The [VSCode JSON documentation](https://code.visualstudio.com/docs/languages/json) for detailed information on the user experience and has more information on how to configure the language support.

 ## Integrate

 If you plan to integrate the JSON language server into an editor and IDE, check out [this page](https://microsoft.github.io/language-server-protocol/implementors/tools/) if there's already an LSP client integration available.

-You can also launch the language server as a command and connect to it For that, install the `json-language-server` npm module:
+You can also launch the language server as a command and connect to it.
+For that, install the `json-language-server` npm module:

 `npm install -g json-language-server`